codeface-io/SwiftNodes/README.md

 ## Roadmap

-* [ ] For the included algorithms and current clients, existing editing capabilities seem to suffice.
-Also, to declare a `Graph` property on a `Sendable` reference type, you would need to make that property constant anyway.
-So, development will focus on initializing graphs complete with their edges rather than on mutating existing `Graph` instances (Add those initializers!).
 * [ ] Add tests for all algorithms!
 The test graphs should be complex enough to establish confidence in algorithm correctness.
 * [ ] Further align with official Swift data structures (What would Apple do?):
     * [ ] Align node access with the API of `Dictionary` (subscripts etc.)